gada1982/CarND-Behavioral-Cloning-Project/README.md

 Finally it wasn't necessary to use own collected data to train the model.
 The sample data with lots of data processing did the job.

 # 4. Data Processing
 The input data (sample data or own collected data) is shuffled and split up in training data and validation data.
 10% of the data from the center camera is used for validation.
-While testing in the simulator only the images of thecenter camera are used.
-Because of this only the images of this camera is used for validation.
+While testing with the simulator only the images of the center camera are used.
+Because of this, only the images of this camera are used for validation.
 The validation data (804 images) is **never** used for training.
-No own testing data is split up, because during development I found out that **only** testing in the simulator can give a reliable feedback if the final model works in a proper way.
+No own testing data is split up, because during development I found out that **only** testing in the simulator can give a reliable feedback if the final model works properly.

 ### Data Preprocessing
-Because the uneven distribution within the training data and to make the model able to generalize to other conditions and tracks, the following steps have been done while preprocessing:
+Because of the uneven distribution within the training data and to make the model able to generalize to other conditions and tracks, the following steps have been done while preprocessing:
-- Images from left / center / right camera has been used:
+- Images from left / center / right camera have been used:
   - This data is mostly used for recovery (back to the middle of the road)
   - Steering angle correction of +/- 0.25
 - Add data for stronger curves:
-  - Most of the steering data in sample data is straight or for light turns.
+  - Most of the steering data in the sample data is straight or for light turns.
 With this data the artificial neuronal network would be training to go straigt or take light curves.
-When a single image is putten to the training data, the steering angle is checked and the sharper the turn is, the more often the same images is included to the training data.
+When a single image is putten to the training data, the steering angle is checked and the sharper the turn is, the more often the same image is included to the training data.
-- Split the data into steering left / nearly no steearing (straight) and steering right:
+- Split the data into steering left / nearly no steearing (straight) / steering right:
-  - Steer left: (x < -0.15)
+  - Steering left: (x < -0.15)
   - No steering - straight: (-0.15 <= x <= 0.15)
-  - Steer right: (x < 0.15)
+  - Steering right: (x < 0.15)
   - During data generation it is randomly choosen data of which group is taken

 **Processed dataset - only images from track 1:**